17 Rules Of Battle For Survival In The Entertainment Industry

 11. WGA Upkeep

-If you’ve registered your work with the WGA, don’t let your WGA Registration expire in 5 years.
+If you’ve registered your work with the WGA, don’t let your WGA registration expire.
 However, we highly recommend registering with the United States Copyright Office, rather than the WGA.

 12. Keep Your Cool